nanstey/quadratic-gatsby/content/sections/Education.md

   {
     header: "2D Video Game Design",
     contents: [
       "Kids will step into the role of a game developer and will create a complete game.
-This activity will help kids develop their creativity and turn their imaginations into reality.
-They will do everything from planning a storyboard for their game, designing their own characters, creating unique environments to programming a showdown with the final boss!
+This activity will help kids develop their creativity and turn their imaginations into reality.", "They will do everything from planning a storyboard for their game, designing their own characters, creating unique environments to programming a showdown with the final boss!
 They will have the opportunity to take the game home when it is complete!"],
     imageFileName: 'sections/education/game-design-camp.jpg',
     jumpToAnchor: "Book",
     jumpToAnchorText: "Book Now",